hjmangalam/scut/README.txt

 Summary
 -------
-scut is a short perl script that acts as a better (if slower) 'cut', and
+'scut' is a short perl script that acts as a better (if slower) 'cut', and
 extracts arbitrary columns to be selected based on regexes you supply.
 It also has a 'join' function not unlike the *nix http://www-128.ibm.com/developerworks/linux/library/l-textutils.html#9[join] command.